akecam/alx-airbnb-database/README.md

 # ERD

-`ERD/` Entity Relationsship Diagram contains the visual representation of all the Entities and their Attributes.
+`ERD/` Entity Relationship Diagram contains the visual representation of all the Entities and their Attributes.
    * `requirements.md`: contains the documentation of the Attributes and Entities needed for our AirBnB App.
 It also contains the constraints added such as `PRIMARY KEY`, `UNIQUE`, etc, and the relationships established
     *